heremaps/xyz-documentation/docs/cli/space-invader/index.md

 >#### Note
 >
->You can toggle polygon outlines on and off (either press 'o' or click on 'outlines' in the top left panel)
+>You can toggle polygon outlines on and off (either press 'o' or click on 'outlines' in the
+>top left panel).

 ### Hash mode